Skip to main content

 Mold making (silicone)

-I made two silicone cases, in this order: first the rectangular 祥云 (cloud) positive, then the circular Fu positive.
-They are not interchangeable stories—the cloud pour is my failed chemistry lesson; the Fu pour is the one that actually cured.
+I made two silicone cases, in this order: first the rectangular cloud pattern, then the circular Fu positive.

 Safety first

 Before opening any chemicals, I put on a mask and gloves.
-Silicones and their catalysts are not something you want on your skin, and fine aerosols from sprays aren’t great to breathe.
-Ventilation matters too—working next to an open window, extraction, or at least airflow helps, especially if you’re using mold release in a spray form.
+Silicones and their catalysts are very sticky, and fine aerosols from sprays aren’t great to breathe.
+Ventilation matters too working next to an open window, which I forgot at the first time.

 Mold release — why bother?